LukasWoodtli/WebPage/content/language_implementation_patterns.md

 *"In a model-driven translator, everything centers around an input model created by the parser."*

-*"From the AST input model, we’re going to learn how to derive an appropriate output model instead of immediately generating output."*
+*"From the AST input model, we're going to learn how to derive an appropriate output model instead of immediately generating output."*

-*"As we walk the input model, we’ll match subtrees and create output objects to represent translated phrases"*
+*"As we walk the input model, we'll match subtrees and create output objects to represent translated phrases"*

-*"Using a hierarchy of output objects to represent the output makes sense because it’s equivalent to a syntax tree."*
+*"Using a hierarchy of output objects to represent the output makes sense because it's equivalent to a syntax tree."*

 ### Decoupling Input Model Traversal from Output Order